superhero2007/Sseko/README.md

 # Project Setup

-1. Install Node.js/npm from https://nodejs.org/en/
-2. If you have issues with the following steps, turn off Windows Defender "Real-time protection" and "Cloud-based protection", close Visual Studio and other programs, then restart PowerShell in Administrator mode, open `%APPDATA%\npm-cache` in file explorer and delete all files, and try again.
+1. If you have issues with the following steps, restart your command line application in Administrator mode, turn off Windows Defender "Real-time protection" and "Cloud-based protection", close Visual Studio and other programs, delete all files in `%APPDATA%\npm-cache`, and try again.
 Issue reported here: https://github.com/npm/npm/issues/18380
+2. Install Node.js/npm from https://nodejs.org/en/
-3. Make sure that your version of npm is 5.3; run `npm install -g npm@5.3`
+3. Run `npm install -g npm@5.3`
-4. Make sure that you have webpack installed; run `npm install -g webpack`
+4. Run `npm install -g webpack`
-5. Git clone project to your machine
+5. Git clone project to your machine from https://bitbucket.org/creativegurus/ssekofellows
-6. run `cd C:\path\to\Sseko.Web`
+6. Open the Sseko.Web directory that you just cloned in your command line
-7. run `webpack --config webpack.config.vendor.js`
+7. Run `webpack --config webpack.config.vendor.js`
-8. run `webpack`
-9. Debug project in Visual Studio 2017
+8. Run `webpack`.
+There may be some type errors.

 # Critical Note